electrickery/PX-4_OSRM_code/README.md

-# Code samples from the Epson PX-4 Operating System reference Manual
+# Code samples from the Epson PX-4 Operating System Reference Manual

 Most code is just typed in, not checked yet.